EMPZsolt/my-second-project/README.md

  ### Content
 - The basic structure for the HTML and some sytle comes from the CodeInstitute sample portfolio project.
 - The icons in the header were taken from Font Awesome.
+- I used some structure ideas and parts for the README file from kera-cudmore/Bully-Book-Club.
  ### Media
  - The [introductory image](https://www.vecteezy.com/vector-art/691497-rock-paper-scissors-neon-icons) is from a public website.
  - I cut the various items from the introductory picture.